openebs-archive/openebs-docs/docs/FAQ.md

 ## Can I use the same PVC for multiple Pods?

-Jiva and cStor volumes are not exposed via block storage using iSCSI.
-Currently only RWO is supported.
+Jiva and cStor volumes are exposed via block storage using iSCSI.
+Currently, only RWO is supported.

 ## Warning Messages while Launching PVC